The Woodlands Federal Crime Attorney

 Defense for Individuals Facing Federal Charges in TX

 If you are being charged or are under suspicion of a federal crime, do not panic or make any rash decisions.
-Hire our experienced federal criminal defense lawyers at Morgan Bourque Attorney at Law.
+Hire our experienced federal crime lawyers at Morgan Bourque Attorney at Law.
 We have successfully resolved a wide variety of federal charges.

 Attorney Morgan Bourque is a former Texas prosecutor and assistant district attorney who has handled federal charges from both sides of the courtroom.
 Well-versed in Title 18 charges and the federal judicial system, for years he has represented defendants accused of various federal offenses, often to favorable outcomes.
 His insight into crime scene investigations, e-discovery, and criminal procedures have proven invaluable in and out of the courtroom.
 Based on his insider’s perspective, he is often able to anticipate the actions that the federal government may take and build an even stronger defense.

 Our legal team has the proven ability to find mistakes and misrepresentations during the course of investigations that prove innocence, or that the accused unknowingly acted in bad faith.
 Our thoroughness and deep experience have led to the exoneration of many of our clients.

 Federal crimes are detailed in Title 18 of the United States Code.
 Federal charges can be brought against you for suspicion of various types of crimes.
 From commercial DWIs and property crimes to murder and white-collar crimes – and dozens more – charges issued by the federal government under Title 18 are extremely serious.

 However, most crimes are considered violations of state law, which means state courts have jurisdiction over them.
 But when a criminal offense has some federal or national interest, a person can receive federal charges.